-Today, treatment for addiction can take many forms and incorporate several elements, including residential and outpatient programs, drug or alcohol detox, co-occurring treatment, step-down programs, sober living and aftercare.
 Addiction treatment has come a long way, with targeted research providing clear direction on which models are the most effective for an individual’s specific needs and pointing to new approaches that deliver better results than the programs of years past.
 If you or someone you care about is looking to enroll in rehab, contact Skywood Recovery today at 269.280.4673 to learn more about our addiction treatment programs in Augusta, Michigan.

-When it comes to addiction, residential treatment remains the most successful treatment method and is preferred in most cases.
-Getting someone out of his or her environment for an extended period to focus solely on sobriety is ideal.
-Residential treatment is a more intensive program that allows for the maximum amount of time to address not just the physical aspects of addiction, but also to get to the root causes of an individual’s substance or alcohol abuse.
-Residential programs also offer more comprehensive monitoring when it comes to medication and medical issues.
+When it comes to addiction, a residential rehab center remains the most successful treatment method and is preferred in most cases.
+Getting someone out of their environment for an extended period to focus solely on sobriety is ideal.
+Residential treatment is a more intensive program that allows for the maximum amount of time to address not just the physical aspects of addiction but also to get to the root causes of an individual’s substance or alcohol dependence or addiction.
+Residential programs also offer more comprehensive monitoring regarding medication and medical issues.

 When it comes to addiction, residential treatment remains the most successful treatment method and is preferred in most cases.